Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 1/5
+### Misinformed Clues: 3/5
-**Poor - Needs significant revision**
+**Good - Meets requirements**

-These clues completely fail to meet the criteria.
-Clue 1 clearly describes a lion ('long mane, associated with royalty'), and Clue 2 describes a dragon ('mythical beast, fiery breath, hoard treasures').
-Neither creates productive ambiguity or subtly misleads players towards the actual answer choices (Asian Elephant, Rhinoceros) or the correct answer.
-They are entirely irrelevant to the game's options.
+The clues for 'Tiger' have some thematic overlap (predator, hunting) but are not strongly misleading.
+The clue about 'icy landscapes' is completely off for both the Tiger and African Elephant, making it less effective as a misdirection within the context of the actual answer.

 ✅ Strengths:
 - Attempt to create ambiguity